alistairjkho/DataScience/README.md

 # DataScience
-This repository contains my notebooks that I use to learn datascience.
+This repository contains my notebooks that I use to learn Data Science.